In the last decade, a LOT has changed. Do you want to succeed financially? Here is outdated financial advice that does not hold true today!

 Generally speaking, the stock market will always go up.
 Sure there are some stock market drops that will let you believe otherwise, but over time the stock market will still go up.

 While index funds prevent huge highs, they also prevent huge losses.
 Imagine that you have 5 companies and one of them crashes 50%.
-That means your overall portfolio lowers with 10%.
+That means your overall portfolio lowers by 10%.
 Imagine that you have 3000 companies (in an index fund) and one of them crashes 50%.
-That means your overall portfolio lowers with 0.2%.
+That means your overall portfolio lowers by 0.2%.
 That is quite the difference.

 When you want to mitigate the risk that people typically associate with the stock market, go for index funds and avoid picking individual stocks.
 You will be fine.